Use TrueStack Direct Connect to set up a Windows server in the AWS or Azure cloud

-1. Set up TrueStack Direct Connect in the AWS Marketplace.
+1. Set up TrueStack Direct Connect in the AWS or Azure Marketplaces.
+Follow the initial configuration steps here.

-2. Launch a Windows server in your AWS account and set up a Windows domain.
+2. Launch a Windows server in your AWS or Azure account and set up a Windows domain.

 3. Create Installers for your Windows computers using TrueStack Direct Connect.